Nemin32/Nemin32.github.io/_drafts/munchrant.md

 However, all we get is a small fourth-wall break from him at the end of the game, when he says

-> "When [he leaves] these places, they usually explode"
+> **Abe:** "You know, most of the time, when I leave a mean place like that, it blows up."

 The joke isn't lost on me, but I'd argue the chuckle it might induce in the audience is traded for a blow to the seriousness of the series.
-Don't get me wrong, Oddworld was never a terribly serious piece, but while it always provided ways to laugh with the game, the game never made fun of itself.
+Don't get me wrong, Oddworld was never a terribly serious series, but while it always provided ways to laugh with the game, the game never made fun of itself.

 #### A Quick Aside